tomgranuja/OnlineElection/README.md

-## OnlineElection
+# OnlineElection

-OnlineElection is a small python django site that allows registered users to vote for a candidate choosen among themselves.
+OnlineElection is a small [python django](https://www.djangoproject.com/) site that allows registered users to vote for a candidate choosen among themselves.

-This software takes numerouse ideas from CayumanDjango developed by ralamos and also is a good starting project to learn django.
+This software takes numerous ideas from [CayumanDjango developed by ralamos](https://github.com/tomgranuja/CayumanDjango) and also is a good starting project to learn django.

 ## Install